Delaware governor signs first state abortion rights law under Trump

-Abortion rights advocates on Friday cheered the move by Governor John Carney Jr., who a day earlier approved the bill to codify at the state level provisions of Roe v.
-Wade, a 1973 Supreme Court decision protecting a woman's right to abortion.
+Abortion rights advocates on Friday cheered the move by Governor John Carney Jr., who a day earlier approved the bill to codify at the state level provisions of the 1973 landmark Supreme Court decision protecting a woman's right to abortion.

 "We applaud Governor Carney for sending a strong message that state policymakers will protect women's access to critical reproductive health services in the face of threats at the federal level," said Amanda Allen, senior state legislative counsel at the Center for Reproductive Rights.